 Biographical / Historical

-William Layton Montgomery was the Professor of Flute, Chamber Music, and Wind Pedagogy at the University of Maryland, College Park (1964-2016), and previously taught at the Catholic University (1959-1964) and the George Washington University.
+William Layton Montgomery (b.
+March 28, 1934; Waco, Texas) is an American flutist and educator.
+He was the Professor of Flute, Chamber Music, and Wind Pedagogy at the University of Maryland, College Park (1964-2016), and previously taught at the Catholic University (1959-1964) and the George Washington University.
 At the University of Maryland (UMD), Montgomery was the Director of Graduate Studies in Music, the Chairman of the Summer Senior Scholars Program, the Chairman of the Wind & Percussion Division, and the Chair of the University of Maryland Senate (2007-2008).
 He also created and managed the William Montgomery Summer Flute Master Class from 1977 into the 2000s.

-Montgomery was born in Waco, Texas on March 28, 1934.
-He received a BME degree in Music Education and Flute from the Cornell College of Iowa studying with Richard Morse (1950-1953).
+Montgomery received a BME degree in Music Education and Flute from the Cornell College of Iowa studying with Richard Morse (1950-1953).
 He received training from William Kincaid at the Curtis Institute of Music (1953-1954), and from Marcel Moyse at the Marlboro School in Marlboro, Vermont (1951-52).
 Montgomery received a M.M. degree in Flute Performance and Music Theory (1957) from the Catholic University of America studying with William Kincaid, and subsequently a Ph.D degree in Historical Musicology (1975) from the same institution.
 Montgomery’s Ph.D. dissertation examined the 18th century French flutist Francois Devienne, titled The Life and Works of Francois Devienne.

 Montgomery gave his New York City solo recital debut at Carnegie Hall in 1960.
 He subsequently performed solo recital tours throughout the United States and Europe.
 His ensemble appearances included Principal Flute with the Washington Opera Society Orchestra (1968-1974), the National Gallery of Art Orchestra (1965-1988), the Washington Chamber Orchestra, and U.S. Marine Band and Orchestra (1954-1963).
 Montgomery was solo flutist with the Theater Chamber Players of the Kennedy Center, and appeared as a soloist or chamber musician with organizations such as the New York Philharmonic Octet, the Lincoln Center Chamber Music Society, the Guarneri String Quartet, and the Cassatt String Quartet.